Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Cubic and Quartic Lagrangians

 \section{Cubic and Quartic Lagrangians}

 Here we list the cubic and quartic Lagrangians entering in the expansion (\ref{S_expan}).
-This shows that the perturbative expansion of the action in the large string tension parameter is well defined.
+This shows that the perturbative expansion of the action in the large string tension parameter is well-defined.
 They all show a manifest $SO(3)\times SO(4)$ symmetry.